 Rabbi Nathan holds a BA in classical trumpet performance from the New England Conservatory of Music in Boston, MA.
-He completed his rabbinical studies (2007-2012) and earned a Master in Jewish Studies at the Messianic Jewish Theological Institute (MJTI) (2007 — 2012) and was ordained by the Union of Messianic Jewish Congregations (UMJC) and the Messianic Jewish Rabbinical Council (MJRC) in 2012.
+He completed his rabbinical studies (2007-2012) and earned a Master in Jewish Studies at the Messianic Jewish Theological Institute (MJTI).
+He was ordained by the Union of Messianic Jewish Congregations (UMJC) and the Messianic Jewish Rabbinical Council (MJRC) in 2012.

 Rabbi Nathan is co-founder and director of Camp Or L’Dor, a Messianic Jewish summer youth camp.
 He also serves as a member of the Messianic Jewish Rabbinical Council (MJRC) and as rabbinical advisor for the UMJC 20s, the “20s Rabbi.”
 He speaks widely about Messianic Judaism in congregations, at conferences and other venues around the United States.
-Rabbi Nathan and his wife Raina have six lively young children.
+Rabbi Nathan and his wife Raina have seven lively young children.

 Rabbi Nathan speaks about his spiritual journey: